Using Pattern Theology to Answer Questions

 - Isaiah 44:28

-Isaiah lived 100 years before this king that he mentions was even born.
+Isaiah lived 100 years before the king that he mentions in this passage was even born.
 There are 61 direct and fulfilled prophecies about Jesus in the Old Testament, that are fulfilled exactly in the New Testament.
 Everything from the place He would be born (Micah 5:2) to the way that He would die (Isaiah 42-50).
 Only God knows the future.

-So when we, as the church of Christ, say we believe that the Bible is the only true and completely inspired Word of God, we say this because we have arrived at this conclusion based on the evidence that:
+Therefore, when we as the Church of Christ, say that we believe the Bible is the only true and completely inspired Word of God, we say this because we have arrived at this conclusion based on the evidence that:

 - the Bible makes this claim about itself